-DEFINITIONS Classification refers to the timing of the illness/incident that caused the impaired Classification of Impairment performance or failure to meet the assessment date.
-Classification is used to classification of impairment determine whether the application can be assessed for Special Consideration, or referred to an alternative application process: Temporary An illness/incident that happens at the time of assessment. remporary Handled through Special Consideration process.
+DEFINITIONS Classification refers to the timing of the illness/incident that caused the impaired Classification of Invasion ant performance or failure to meet the assessment date.
+Classification is used to Classification of Impairment determine whether the application can be assessed for Special Consideration, or referred to an alternative application process: An illness/incident that happens at the time of assessment.
+Temporary Handled through Special Consideration process.
 A long-term illness/condition/disability.
 Permanent Not handled through Special Consideration.
-Refer to the policy on Equal Education Opportunities (AC-99/05) Parts A and B An ongoing illness/incident that started as temporary, and continues to impact on Recurring assessments for a longer period of time.
-Not automatically handled through the Special Consideration process.
+Refer to the policy on Equal reillanent Education Opportunities (AC-99/05) Parts A and B An ongoing illness/incident that started as temporary, and continues to impact on Dogumina assessments for a longer period of time.
+Recurring Not automatically handled through the Special Consideration process.
 Grounds of Impairment The reason/cause of impairment: Personal illness/injury Temporary illness or accident/injury at the time of assessment.
 Bereavement The death of a close family member or friend at the time of assessment.
-The circumstance/s the application is based on; considered on a case-by-case Eventional circumstances basis.
-It must be proved that the circumstance/s is outside of the norm, beyond Exceptional circumstances the control of the student, and could not have been anticipated (i.e. the student beyond the control of a student did not have the opportunity to make alternative arrangements before the assessment date).
+The circumstance/s the application is based on; considered on a case-by-case Exceptional circumstances basis.
+It must be proved that the circumstance/s is outside of the norm, beyond beyond the control of a student the control of the student, and could not have been anticipated (i.e. the student beyond the control of a student did not have the opportunity to make alternative arrangements before the assessment date).
 Assessments are grouped into three categories for Special Consideration.
-NOTE: A Types of Assessment student cannot apply for Special Consideration towards their final grade.
+NOTE: A Turnes of Assessment student cannot apply for Special Consideration towards their final grade.
 Special Types of Assessment Consideration is based on impaired performance or failure to attend an assessment item.
-Internal assessment Within the context of Special Consideration, all items of assessment that are not internal assessment an in-class test/examination or formal examination.
-In along toot/oversingtion All tests and examinations scheduled in class time and/or the formal teaching In-class test/examination weeks of the programme.
+1.1 Within the context of Special Consideration, all items of assessment that are not Internal assessment an in-class test/examination or formal examination.
+All tests and examinations scheduled in class time and/or the formal teaching In-class test/examination weeks of the programme.
 Formal examination Examinations held during the formal examination period.
 Impact of Impairment Unable to present work for an Applies to Internal Assessment.
 The inability to submit take-home work by the assessment by the due date due date or present in-class work (e.g. presentation) on the scheduled date.
-Prevented from preparing for Amplicate all three Turns of Assessment an assessment Applies to all three Types of Assessment.
-Unable to attend a test or Amplicate in class took / avancination and formed avancination examination Applies to in-class test/examination and formal examination.
-Seriously impaired in the performance in a test or Applies to all in class assessment and formal evamination examination or item of Applies to all in-class assessment and formal examination. assessment Depending on the combination of factors detailed above, the evidence provided Assessment Concessions and the overall performance of the student, the outcome may comprise any of the following: The approval of extra time to complete and submit an item of assessment (after Extension the published deadline).
+Prevented from preparing for an assessment Applies to all three Types of Assessment.
+Unable to attend a test or examination Applies to in-class test/examination and formal examination.
+Seriously impaired in the performance in a test or examination or item of Applies to all in-class assessment and formal examination. assessment Depending on the combination of factors detailed above, the evidence provided A Assessment Concessions and the overall performance of the student, the outcome may comprise any of the following: The approval of extra time to complete and submit an item of assessment (after Extension the published deadline).
 An extension does not create an annotation to the final grade.
 The opportunity for a student to complete an assessment at an alternative time.
-Alternative time (alternative Depending on the type of assessment, often the alternative time involves an Alternative time/alternative alternative item of assessment. assessment Alternative assessment time and/or alternative assessment does not create an annotation to the final grade.
-Dogubne insign /resit In the context of Special Consideration, the opportunity to resubmit or resit a Resubmission/resit summative assessment due to impaired performance.
+Alternative time /alternative Depending on the type of assessment, often the alternative time involves an Alternative time/alternative alternative item of assessment. assessment Alternative assessment time and/or alternative assessment does not create an annotation to the final grade.
+In the context of Special Consideration, the opportunity to resubmit or resit a Resubmission/resit summative assessment due to impaired performance.
+Tammative assessment due to impaned performance.